10 Fun Things To Do on the Northern Sonoma Coast

 The large rock sits just outside from the shore where the Russian River meets the ocean in Sonoma County

-Located in Jenner, just south of the Russian River’s outlet to the sea, Goat Rock Beach provides views of immense sea stacks, white-capped waves, and sand dunes.
+Located in the town of Jenner, just south of the Russian River’s outlet to the sea, Goat Rock Beach is a beautiful, one-mile-long beach with views of immense sea stacks, white-capped waves, and sand dunes.
+Sandpipers and seabirds run along the wave line, and on the bluffs above the beach, the Kortum Trail offers a gorgeous hike.
+In summer, you may see pink pennyroyal, California poppy, and red paintbrush in the surrounding seagrass.

 Revel in Fort Ross History